-- I will not bring my mobile into teaching spaces unless with the overt permission of the Headteacher.
-If permitted, I will ensure that my mobile phone and any other personally-owned device is switched off or switched to silent mode and out of sight during teaching hours and used only in emergencies. - I will not contact any parents or pupils on my personally-owned device unless in an emergency.
-If a pupil or parent contacts me using my personal device I will inform the Headteacher as soon as possible.
-On educational visits my personal mobile phone may be used to contact the school. - I will not use any personally-owned mobile device to take images, video or sound recordings in school without the overt, written permission of the Headteacher.

-I will seek permission from the E-safety coordinator / Headteacher if I need to synchronise any school email account with a personally-owned device.
+• I will not bring my mobile into teaching spaces unless with the overt permission of the Headteacher.
+If permitted, I will ensure that my mobile phone and any other personally-owned

+- device is switched off or switched to silent mode and out of sight during teaching hours and used only in emergencies. - If I have a smart watch, I will notify the Headteacher, not use the camera and not use the smart element of the device during teaching hours. - I will not contact any parents or pupils on my personally-owned device unless in an emergency.
+If a pupil or parent contacts me using my personal device I will inform the Headteacher as soon as possible. - On educational visits my personal mobile phone may be used to contact the school. - I will not use any personally-owned mobile device to take images, video or sound recordings in school without the overt, written permission of the Headteacher. - I will seek permission from the E-Safety coordinator / Headteacher if I need to synchronise any school email account with a personally-owned device.
 If permission is granted then I will ensure that the device has the appropriate technical controls such as encryption / password protection.

-Data Processors found to be in breach of these rules may face disciplinary action in line with the

-school's disciplinary procedures.
+Data Processors found to be in breach of these rules may face disciplinary action in line with the school's disciplinary procedures.

 Full name (Please print):

 Signed:

+- 5

 Date: